composer/composer/doc/articles/custom-installers.md

 [\Composer\Installer\InstallerInterface][3] (or extend another installer that implements that interface).

-The class may be placed in any location and have any name, as long as it matches the `extra.class` element in the package definition.
+The class may be placed in any location and have any name, as long as it is autoloadable and matches the `extra.class` element in the package definition.
 It will also define the [type][1] string as it will be recognized by packages that will use this installer in the `supports()` method.